 During 2008 and 2009, there has been unprecedented volatility in global financial and energy markets.
 The failures of financial institutions have effectively restricted current liquidity within global financial markets.
-Despite world-wide governmental efforts to provide liquidity to the financial sector, capital and credit markets currently remain in crisis.
+Despite world-wide governmental efforts to provide liquidity to the financial sector, capital and credit markets currently remain constrained.
 We expect that our ability to issue debt and equity will be limited over the next year should capital markets remain in crisis and that the cost of capital may increase during this time.
 We also may have difficulty in accessing credit should we have the need to.
 Additionally, the market prices for oil and natural gas have significantly declined since June 2008.
-This decline may result in a decrease in our total \$265.0 million borrowing base under our reserve-based credit facilities at the next redetermination in mid-2009.
+This decline may result in a further decrease in our total \$225.0 million borrowing base under our reserve-based credit facilities at the next redetermination prior to the facilities maturing in October 2010.
 The equity valuations for energy-related companies and E&P master limited partnerships in particular, have fallen dramatically.
 In response to the credit crisis and the decline in the market prices for oil and natural gas, many energy companies have reduced their planned capital expenditures or have shut-in production.
-Through May 7, 2009, we have announced a reduced distribution level and a lower capital expenditure budget for 2009 as compared to 2008.
+In response, we have suspended our cash distribution and lowered our capital expenditure budget for 2009 as compared to 2008.
 We do expect that if market prices for oil and natural gas remain depressed, our future cash flows from operations will be reduced for our unhedged production.
-We will continue to monitor the financial and energy markets to determine if we should revise the timing and scope of our planned drilling programs, financing activities, acquisition activities, and the distribution level to our unitholders to adapt to deteriorating economic conditions.
+We will continue to monitor the financial and energy markets to determine if we should revise the timing and scope of our future drilling programs, financing activities, acquisition activities, or resume cash distributions to our unitholders.